prologin/sadm/docs/source/setup.rst

 * you're not automatically logged-in on SSO-enabled websites such as http://udb or http://concours
-* nginx logs show entries mentioning ``__sso_auth`` or something about not being able to connect to some upstream
+* nginx logs show entries mentioning ``__sso_auth`` or something about not being able to connect to some ``sso`` upstream

-You're best chance at debugging is check the reply headers in your browser inspection tool.
+Your best chance at debugging this is to check the reply headers in your browser inspection tool.

+* if there is not any of the headers described below, it means your service is not SSO-enabled, ie. doesn't contain the stubs mentioned above.
+Fix that.
 * ``X-SSO-Backend-Status`` should be ``working``, otherwise it means nginx cannot reach the SSO endpoint; in that case check that ``presencesync_sso`` works and http://sso is reachable.
-* ``X-SSO-Status`` should be ``authenticated`` and ``X-SSO-User`` should be filled-in
+* ``X-SSO-Status`` should be ``authenticated`` and ``X-SSO-User`` should be filled-in; if the website is not in a logged-in state, it means SSO is working but the website does not understand, or doesn't correctly handle the SSO headers.
+Maybe it is configured to get the user from a different header eg.
+  ``Remote-User``?
+Fix the website.
-* if ``X-SSO-Status`` is ``missing header``, it means nginx is not sending the real IP address making the request; fix your nginx config!
+* if ``X-SSO-Status`` is ``missing header``, it means nginx is not sending the real IP address making the request; are you missing ``include sso/handler``?
 * if ``X-SSO-Status`` is ``unknown IP``, it means ``presencesync_sso`` couldn't resolve the machine hostname from its IP; check the IP exists in http://mdb and that ``presencesync_sso`` is receiving ``mdb`` updates.